Ready to save on interest and fees? Here's how to consolidate debt and get back in control.

 The good and the bad of consolidating debt

-- Reduce the amount you pay in the long term.
-When you have several separate credit accounts that you're paying interest and fees for, the costs for these accounts can quickly start to accumulate.
-By rolling your debts into one account you eliminate the separate fees you're paying and are also likely to reduce the amount you're paying in interest.
-Over the long term, the savings will add up exponentially.
+- Save money.
+By rolling your debts into one account, you eliminate the separate fees you're paying and are also likely to reduce the amount you're paying in interest.

-- Better manage your repayments and credit accounts.
-Not only does having separate credit accounts cost you more, but having several different repayments is difficult to manage.
-A debt consolidation loan gives you one lender to deal with, one set of fees to keep in mind and one interest rate to remember.
+- Simplify your debts.
+Debt consolidation gives you one lender to deal with, one set of fees to track and one interest rate to remember.

-- Avoid bankruptcy or serious bad credit listings on your file.
-If your debt is quickly spiralling out of control, a consolidation loan gives you a clear set path to paying it off.
-You might be able to avoid bankruptcy and you can avoid defaulting on your current debt by taking control.
+- Prevent damage to your credit file.
+A consolidation loan gives you a clear set path to paying your debt off.
+You might be able to avoid bankruptcy and you can avoid defaulting on your current debt.

 What to be aware of

-- High fees and rates charged for bad credit borrowers.
-Generally, loans available to bad credit borrowers carry higher rates and fees.
-Because of this, bad credit borrowers need to be especially wary when taking out one of these loans.
-Ensure that a debt consolidation loan is the best option for you before taking one on.
+- High rates and fees for bad credit borrowers.
+These loans carry higher rates and fees, so bad credit borrowers need to be especially wary when applying.

 Debt collectors: What you need to know

-- They cannot excessively harass, threaten, or bully you and collectors are supposed to only contact you only during certain hours of the day.
-There are strict rules governing face to face encounters as well.
+- They cannot excessively harass, threaten or bully you, and collectors are supposed to only contact you during certain hours of the day (7:30am–9:00pm on weekdays and 9:00am–9:00pm on weekends).
 Keep a log of the dates and times you are contacted along with any other specifics.
-This will come in handy if you end up having to file a complaint, which can be done by contacting a consumer protection agency such as the Australian Competition and Consumer Commission (ACCC).
+This will come in handy if you end up having to file a complaint, which you can do by contacting a consumer protection agency such as the Australian Competition and Consumer Commission (ACCC).

 - Check your bill records if collectors are calling you.
 Ask for a detailed statement of what they say you owe.
 If the debt involves a loan, ask for a copy of the paperwork.
-A collector must always identify himself and state the reason he is contacting you.
-He should be prepared to provide you with account information, and should offer a repayment or settlement plan.
+A collector must always identify themselves and state the reason they are contacting you.
+They should be prepared to provide you with account information and should offer a repayment or settlement plan.

-- Figure out what you must spend to get by, such as food, shelter, car, utilities, etc. Set up an appointment with a non-profit help debt counsellor before making any promises or commitments to a collector.
+- Figure out what you must spend to get by, such as food, shelter, car, utilities, etc. It is good practice to set up an appointment with a non-profit debt counsellor before making any promises or commitments to a collector.

 - Certain credit brokers and credit providers in Australia operate illegally without licenses, so make sure you’re dealing with a licensed individual or organisation.
 To check, you can go through ASIC Connect's Professional Registers or call ASIC's infoline.

 In the event that a provider rejects your application for credit, bear in mind that not all is lost.
-Before you apply for credit there are a few things you can do to improve your chances of being approved.
-For example, you can start by going through your credit file, and then work on reducing debt by working on a budget.
+Before you apply for credit, there are a few things you can do to improve your chances of being approved.
+For example, you can start by going through your credit report to ensure you have a good credit score.
+If you're concerned about your application, you could also work on reducing your debt for a period of time so you don't have to apply for as high a limit and then work on reducing debt with a budget.